umbrellio/verifly/README.md

 4. PROFIT

-It's simple and clear, but not very sugarish.
+It's simple and clear, but not very sugary.
 So, otherwise, you may do
 following:

 1. Write an abstract class

 2. Extend `Verifly::ClassBuilder::Mixin`

-3. Inherit abstract class in different implementations
+3. Inherit from the abstract class in different implementations

 4. If some implementations have common ancestors
-(not including abstract class), you can implement common ancestor's `.build_class` in terms of super (i.e.
+(not including the abstract class), you can implement common ancestor's `.build_class` in terms of super (i.e.
 `def self.build_class(x); super if x.is_a?(String); end`)

 5. Change `.build_class` of other classes like `self if ...`.
 Don't change default implementation's `.build_class`

-6. Setup `.buildable_classes` on abstract class, mention only direct chldren if you done step 4
+6. Setup `.buildable_classes` on the abstract class, mentioning only direct chldren if you done step 4

 7. Optionally redefine `.build` in abstract class, if you want